Difference in Differences with Time-Varying Covariates

 We propose several new strategies for dealing with time varying covariates that are required for the parallel trends assumption to hold.
-First, we propose a regression adjustment estimation strategy.
-Our regression adjustment strategy differs from the one proposed in \citet{callaway-santanna-2021} in that we allow for the covariates to vary over time (and for this to matter for the trend in outcomes over time).
-This strategy is also closely related to the ``imputation'' estimators proposed in \citet{gardner-2022,borusyak-jaravel-spiess-2022}.
-Relative to these papers, our approach allows for the level of time-varying covariates to affect the path of untreated potential outcomes (in addition to changes in the covariates over time affecting the path of untreated potential outcomes).
-Therefore, at least in some sense, our regression adjustment combines the strengths of these existing approaches.
-Second, we provide a doubly robust estimand for the ATT (these arguments are similar to the ones in \citet{santanna-zhao-2020} for the case with time-invariant covariates).
+When the researcher is confident that the covariates evolve exogenously with respect to the treatment, we provide a doubly robust estimand for the ATT (these arguments are similar to the ones in \citet{santanna-zhao-2020} for the case with time invariant covariates).
 Doubly robust estimators have the property that they deliver consistent estimates of the ATT if \textit{either} an outcome regression model or a propensity score model is correctly specified, thus giving researchers an extra chance to correctly specify a model relative to regression adjustment or propensity score weighting strategies.